zaklogician/libmantle/README.md

 such as forgetting to acknowledge IRQs.
 With libmantle, an IRQ capability is issued that allows for explicit acknowledgement of IRQs.
-Austral's linear type system will statically check that you either acknowledged the IRQ, or explicitly postponed acknowledging it in all code branche, making it impossible to forget them.
+Austral's linear type system will statically check that you either acknowledged the IRQ, or explicitly postponed acknowledging it in all code branches, making it impossible to forget them.

 **Where does libmantle generate APIs from?**